-Suspended sediment was sampled during the long rainy seasons in 2018 and during the drier period of the onsetstart of the long rainy season in 2019 (May-September 2018 and April-May 2019).
+Suspended sediment was sampled during the long rainy seasons in 2018 and during the drier period of the onset of the long rainy season in 2019 (May-September 2018 and April-May 2019).
 The sediment sampling covered 20 and 12 sampling days in the natural forest, 22 and 13 days in the tea-tree plantation and 13 and 16 sampling days in the smallholder agriculture catchment in 2018 and in 2019, respectively.
 We deployed three different methods for suspended sediment sampling: time-integrated sampling with sediment traps (n=88) following the method by Phillips et al. (2000) (Figure 2d), manual (n=6) and automatic (n=7) (3700 Full-size portable sampler, Teledyne ISCO, Lincoln, USA) storm event-based bulk sampling (Table 2).
-The manual event-based sampling was conducted next to the installed time-integrated samplers at each catchments outlet (Figure 1 Figure 1).
+The manual event-based sampling was conducted next to the installed time-integrated samplers at each catchments outlet (Figure 1).
 Time-integrated samplers were emptied of accumulated suspended sediment after three to five days.
 The storm event-based samples were retrieved during a storm manually with bulk river water samples (~10 L).
-The auto-sampling was only conducted at the outlet of the smallholder agriculture catchment, whereby samples were collected during the rising and falling stages of a storm event at 30 minute interval and composed to a bulk sample.
-Sediment in suspension from all three sampling methods were allowed to stand for up to 5 days, then the supernatant was carefully removed, the remaining sediment-water mixture was then placed in aluminium trays for air dryingas extracted through settling and sedimentation followed by air drying in aluminium trays.
+The auto-sampling was only conducted at the outlet of the smallholder agriculture catchment, whereby samples were collected during the rising and falling stages of a storm event at 30 minute interval and composed to a bulk

+200 sample.
+Sediment in suspension from all three sampling methods were allowed to stand for up to 5 days, then the supernatant was carefully removed, the remaining sediment-water mixture was then placed in aluminium trays for air drying.
 Table 2 Total number of samples of time-integrated, manual and automatic storm event-based sediment sampling of the natural forest, tea-tree plantations and smallholder agriculture catchments in 2018 and 2019.